ravenleeblack/Elle-OS/README.md

 ## IMPLEMENTED
-- Bootloader that loads core without dependent file system
+- Bootloader loads the core without relying on a file system
-- Minimum framebuffer functions
+- There are minimum framebuffer functions to draw or write a mark, strand, or hex.

 ## TODO
 - Multitasking with events and threads